 Source: History of Human Rights in ASEAN.
 Available from https://aichr.org/about-aichr-2/

 The first AICHR Regional Dialogues on the Mainstreaming of the Rights of Persons with Disabilities in the ASEAN Community in 2015 marked the commencement of Japan and ASEAN cooperation on human rights.
-Guided by the Five-Year Work Plan of AICHR, including the recently completed one for the period of 2016 to 2020, Japan and ASEAN continue working hand in hand to address priority areas on human rights based on the Terms of References of AICHR.
+Guided by the Five-Year Work Plan of AICHR, Japan and ASEAN continue working hand in hand to address priority areas on human rights based on the Terms of References of AICHR.

 Areas of Support and